 Mailbox Peak Trail is a 9.7 mile heavily trafficked out and back trail located near North Bend, Washington that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking and snowshoeing and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash